Student with patient

 Graduate nursing program compliance requirements are comprised of both university requirements and clinical agency requirements.
 SDSU College of Nursing does not guarantee clinical placement for students who are not in compliance with clinical agency requirements.
 Clinical agencies may change their compliance requirements at any point in time and students are expected to be in compliance with any of these changes.

-Criminal Background Check: Students must complete a criminal background check through the online management system.
+Criminal background check: Students must complete a criminal background check through the online management system.
 An annual background check is required.

-10-Panel Drug Screen: Students will complete a drug screen through the online management system.
+10-panel drug screen: Students will complete a drug screen through the online management system.
 Instructions will be provided at the time of purchase, including approved laboratory locations for completing the drug screen.

-Health Insurance: Students must provide proof of health insurance coverage.
+Health insurance: Students must provide proof of health insurance coverage.

 • Doctoral: DNP